Ireland's Call: Other sports

 Other all-island teams have adopted "Ireland's Call" for similar reasons to the IRFU's.
 The men's and women's hockey teams, having previously used the "Londonderry Air", adopted "Ireland's Call" in 2000, including for Olympic qualification matches, but the Olympic Council of Ireland standard "Amhrán na bhFiann" was used at Rio 2016, its first post-independence appearance at the Olympics.
 At the 2000 Rugby League World Cup, the Ireland team had "Amhrán na bhFiann" at a match in England, but no anthem at a match in Belfast.
 In the years before 2008 it "used neutral symbols and anthems such as 'Ireland's Call'".
 Rugby League Ireland adopted "Amhrán na bhFiann" for the 2008 World Cup, explaining "'The Soldier's Song' has always been played at amateur level and it was a unanimous decision to extend this policy to the professional game."
 By the 2017 World Cup it had reverted to "Ireland's Call".
 The Irish Waterski and Wakeboard Federation adopted "Ireland's Call" on a one-off basis for the 2016 EA Wakeboard Championships, because they were in Coleraine in "very close proximity to a Loyalist Estate".
-The National Coarse Fishing Federation of Ireland's policy document states that it 'is a 32 county body and as such the anthem will be "Ireland’s Call" except in circumstances where this may cause discomfort or embarrassment.
+The National Coarse Fishing Federation of Ireland's policy document states that it 'is a 32 county body and as such the anthem will be "Ireland's Call" except in circumstances where this may cause discomfort or embarrassment.
 On such occasions the only permitted deviation allowed is "Amhrán na bhFiann".'
-In 2018, The Irish Butchers Team that won the World Butchers' Challenge in Belfast used Ireland's Call as their anthem.
-The 2022 team to compete in Sacramento, California will also use Ireland's Call as their anthem.

 Song

 The song was written by Phil Coulter in 1995.
 He said he composed it because he loved hearing a combination of Irish accents singing together.
 It was first broadcast simultaneously on the Kelly show in Northern Ireland and The Late Late Show in the Republic, sung by Andrew Strong accompanied by the Portadown Male Voice Choir.

-Lyrics

 At most games today, only the first verse is sung, followed by the chorus in the same key.
 The chorus is then repeated in a higher key; at the end, the last line is repeated.
 Several Irish-language translations have been made for Gaelscoil pupils, with the title "Glaoch na hÉireann".

-Variants

 Coulter subsequently rewrote the lyrics to be sung in the Celtic Thunder singing tour, when he collaborated with Sharon Browne, the original producer of Celtic Woman.
 The rewritten lyrics have a somewhat more martial theme, with lines like "meet our destiny with glory" and "Till our final requiem is spoken".